Al-Madinah International University

 MEDIU is licensed by the Ministry of Higher Education (MOHE), government of Malaysia.
 Its programs are accredited by the Malaysian Qualification Agency (MQA).
 The university aims for knowledge development and intellectual exchange consistent with international level of excellence.
-It is managed by CEO [Dr. Abdullah bin Saad Alarefi].
+It is managed by Vice Chancellor Dato Dr. Alhazmi Saeed Nowifea.
+It is one of the top five online universities in Malaysia.

-MEDIU offers classes on campus and online.
+MEDIU offers academic programs on campus and online.